CLICK HERE TO VIEW THE 2021 TRASH AND RECYCLING CALENDAR

 The Right-to-Know Law is the Pennsylvania law that guarantees your right to access and obtain copies of public records held by government agencies.
 All Right-to-Know requests directed to South Park Township should be submitted to South Park Township's Open Records Officer, Karen F. Fosbaugh, by mail at 2675 Brownsville Road, South Park, PA 15129; by e-mail at email@example.com; or by fax at 412-831-0425.
 All requests must be submitted on the Pennsylvania Standard Right-to Know Request Form.
 For more information, please visit http://openrecords.state.pa.us.

 A drop-off container for unwanted and/or outdated prescriptions and over-the-counter medications has been placed in the lobby of the South Park Township Police Department and is available to the public Monday through Friday, 9:00 a.m. to 5:00 p.m.
+The program has expanded to include allowing people to drop off electronic vaping devices, provided any lithium ion batteries are removed.
 Residents can also drop off vitamins, gel caps, and similar items which do not have to be removed from the original packaging.
 No syringes of any type will be accepted.
 Needles ("sharps") can be disposed of in the trash; however, special precautions must be taken for safety reasons.
 Sharps are to be placed in a container such as a plastic milk jug or coffee can with a secure lid.
 The lid should be taped so that it remains in place.